I’ve just come across this website by accident. It’s called “Spiral of Hope: My Programming Style“.

 I do a bit of coding myself, usually in anger to fix something that’s gone wrong, so am always interested to find out how others do it.
 Particularly if they do it for fun!
 Because doing it is one thing, and having FUN doing it is something else.

-I get a kind of fun kicking barrels out of the way, hacking through undergrowth, shaking out bugs.
+I get a kind of fun hacking through the code undergrowth and shaking out the bugs.
 So much fun that sometimes I forget what I was doing in the first place.
 So I’m interested in finding out how other people deal with that.
-Do they tell themselves enough is enough, or do they carry on resolutely determined to go the whole way with it.
-No matter how much it costs and how long it takes.
+Do they tell themselves enough is enough, or do they carry on resolutely determined to go the whole way with it?
+No matter how much it costs and how long it takes?
+Here’s the page that first caught my eye:

 This is a personal web space run by my hand-crafted compiled website engine.
 It’s a proof-of-concept for a philosophy (see compiled website reasoning) as well as a working host for my reviews and writings.
 You can also learn more about me.